 All of the above considerations affect the type of legislation necessary to fund pensions.

-This section relates to the Current Pensions Scene and the Legislation Changes over time via the Resources Page of this website - (the Study Manual can also be found in pdf format in the Resources Page of this website)
+This section of study relates to the Current Pensions Scene and the Legislation Changes over time.
+Information can be found by using the Resources Page of this website.

 2.Think about it